-- Cybersecurity is a “New” Collar Job
+1. Cybersecurity is a “New” Collar Job

-While the need for advanced cybersecurity is acute, the skillsets required are only partially outlined by a constantly evolving “new” field of study which even top colleges and universities are struggling to adequately include and define in their more traditional IT curriculums.
-Because the actual, real-world professional practice of high-level, intelligent, comprehensive cybersecurity is a hybrid of traditional IT skills (programming, analysis, coding, et al) along with intelligent cyber-detective work that relies on intuitive problem-solving skills, blended with cyber-tracking and system maintenance expertise.
-This also requires the communication and training skills required to convey systemic informational requirements on a network-wide level that may include in-house staff, clients, and all third-party users.
+Since cybersecurity is considered a relatively new field of study, even top colleges and universities are struggling to adequately define their IT curricula.
+In the real world, being a successful cybersecurity professional involves the ability to combine traditional IT skills (programming, analysis, coding, etc.) with intelligent cyber-detective work.
+Typically these roles also rely on intuitive problem-solving skills, blended with cyber-tracking and system maintenance expertise.
+Then, layer on the fact that the role requires the communication and training skills required to convey systemic informational requirements on a network-wide level to in-house staff, clients, and all third-party users.

-- Improving the Security Gender Gap
+2. Improving the Security Gender Gap

-The cybersecurity job gap is undoubtedly related to the STEM gender gap.
+The cybersecurity job gap is undoubtedly related to the S.T.E.M. gender gap.
 In the U.S., while women currently comprise over 60% of all college graduate degree holders, only 11% of all cybersecurity professionals are female (according to ISC², a global NPO that educates and certifies information security professionals).
 Corporate recruiters across the board are struggling to attractively present potential security career opportunities to this huge demographic of highly educated, motivated graduates searching for their opportunity to grow their careers.

-- The Current Cybersecurity Workforce Base is Already Hard at Work
+3. The Current Cybersecurity Workforce Base is Already Hard at Work

 Cybersecurity Automation Can Help Fill the Talent Gap